 Gujam & fGeorgian Short form of Elguja for men.
 The meaning of Guja as a feminine name is unknown, and it appears that the name is no longer used on women.

-GularafAzerbaijani, Kyrgyz Means "decorated with flowers" from Kyrgyz гүл (gül) meaning "flower" combined with Persian آرا (ârâ) meaning "arranging, decorating, adorning".
+GularafKyrgyz, Azerbaijani (Expatriate) Means "decorated with flowers", from Kyrgyz гүл (gül) meaning "flower" combined with Persian آرا (ârâ) meaning "arranging, decorating, adorning".
+It is also an alternative spelling of Azerbaijani Gülara and Gülarə.

-GülbənizfAzerbaijani Means "rose-faced, of rose-like complexion" in Azerbaijani, from gül meaning "rose" and bəniz meaning "face, complexion".
+GülbənizfAzerbaijani Means "rose-faced, of rose-like complexion" in Azerbaijani, from Persian گل (gol) meaning "flower, rose" and Azerbaijani bəniz meaning "face, complexion".

 Guldam & fGeorgian (Rare) Short form of Guldam, which is now used as an independent name in its own right.